-- J.G.
-The district will act to investigate all complaints of bullying reported to the district and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the district who is found to have violated this district policy. - Consequences for students who commit prohibited acts of bullying may range from restorative practices remedial responses or positive behavioral interventions up to and including suspension or expulsion.
-The district will employ research-based developmentally appropriate best practices that include preventative and remedial measures and effective discipline for deterring violations of this policy, which will apply throughout the district and foster student, parent/guardian, and community participation. - 2.
-Consequences for employees who permit, condone, or tolerate bullying, or engage in an act of reprisal or intentional false reporting of bullying may result in disciplinary action up to and including termination or discharge. - 3.
-Consequences for other individuals engaging in prohibited acts of bullying may include, but not be limited to, exclusion from district property and events or termination of services or contracts. - III.
+- discipline for deterring violations of this policy, which will apply throughout the district and foster student, parent/guardian, and community participation. - 2.
+Consequences for employees who permit, condone, or tolerate bullying, or engage in an act of reprisal or intentional false reporting of bullying may result in disciplinary action up to and including termination or discharge. - Consequences for other individuals engaging in prohibited acts of bullying may include, but not be limited to, exclusion from district property and events or termination of services or contracts.

+III.
 Definitions